majidm55/TaskManagerUi/README.md

 - **Backend Integration:**
   - Direct API calls without authentication layer
-  - Trade-off: Simpler implementation but not production-ready for multi-user scenarios
+  - Trade-off: Simpler implementation but not production-ready for multi-user scenarios and access control

-- **Database Choice:**
-  - SQLite for simplicity in development
-  - Trade-off: Easy setup but not suitable for production scale or concurrent users